 I work as a frontend developer and joined Parashift this month (February 2021).
 I’ve heard some good things about the company, especially the vision and how the mindset of the people, no matter what age, seems to have stayed young, fresh, and open.
 I’m looking forward to helping shape the future and making a lasting impact with such cool people with the Parashift platform.

 I’m a bit of a mess sometimes and it’s likely that I leave my stuff somewhere.
 What’s so special about that?
 Well, when that happens, people and I have stopped worrying because those things usually always find their way back to me.

-What’s currently the most challenging problem you’re working on and why?
+What’s currently the most challenging problem you’re working on about the Parashift Platform and why?

 I am currently working on the dashboard for our document reports.
 This should allow users to quickly get an overview of the most important statistics for all the documents they manage.
 The challenge here is to map/transform/convert all this report data.